SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 (AKA Semmis, maitag, or simply Sylvio Sell)

 : Wrote peote-view, and wrote the `slices` shader sample for the sustain note.

-- MKI

-: Generated the miniaudio bindings via genkit (listed above)

-- 494kd

-: First compile of the android build and failed because of genkit_miniaudio error

 # Frequently Asked Questions